tipi-build/docs/1200-downloading-build-results.md

 - Download multiple files with a wildcard `tipi -t linux-cxx17 download './build/linux-cxx17/bin/src/string*'`
 > Note the single quote to avoid local shell expansion, so that all remote files get downloaded.

-- To always synchronize the full build tree it's possible to build the application by appending **`--sync-build`** to the command line :
+- To synchronize the full build tree after the remote build append **`--sync-build`** to the build command line :
   - `tipi -t linux-cxx17 -u build . --sync-build -- -DCMAKE_TOOLCHAIN_FILE=environments/linux.cmake`